 Certification results from evaluation of work samples in a portfolio submission.
 For each certification category, BCG requires different materials.
 Applicants are evaluated on standards for documenting, standards for researching, and standards for writing.
 Three to four evaluators independently assess each application.
 Certification says a practitioner has met the rigorous standards for knowledge and competence of the field.

-Associates In Action – September 2024
+Associates in Action – February 2024

 The Board for Certification of Genealogists congratulates the following associates on their successf [...]